Skip to content

 Two arguments always means a range.
 Timestamps are compared in UTC milliseconds.

-Filter links by geographic distance.
+Filter links by geographic location.
 Reads meta.location (a [lat, lng] tuple).
-Supports miles and kilometers.
+Dispatches on a sub-mode verb so each query shape has a clear name and a fixed argument signature:

 :web: — fetch from external JSON APIs